I'm a front-end developer, skateboarder and player-of-the-drums.

 The site is WCAG 2.0 AA Accessibile, responsive and really fast.
 The main challenge in building this project came from making the design accessible.
 I made various design changes in order to ensure accissibility, while ensuring that it remained true to the original concept.

-I've spent the last years working at digital agencies and freelancing, having the opportunity to work with renouned clients like The West Australian, the Government of Western Australia, Community News, Tony Romas, Netball WA and Alzheimer's Australia.
+I've spent the last 4 years working at digital agencies and freelancing, having the opportunity to work with renowned clients like The West Australian, the Government of Western Australia, Community News, Tony Romas, Netball WA and Alzheimer's Australia.

-Through this I have learned a great deal about what it takes to build compelling and user-friendly websites, and have aquired a wide range of skills in the process.
+Through this I have learned a great deal about what it takes to build compelling and user-friendly websites, and have acquired a wide range of skills in the process.

 I look for ways to bring my experience into every project I take on, and invariably learn something new with each project that I deliver.